 The lens design pioneered by Fresnel, around 1820, remains a principal element of the modern AtoN light.
 However, modern lenses are often made of plastic rather than glass.

-While a number of countries still have gas lights, that burn acetylene or propane, the majority of AtoN lights use electric light sources of various types.
-Increasingly, these light sources are powered from renewable energy sources such as solar, wind and wave (see IALA Guideline 1042 on Power Sources for Aids to Navigation.
+The majority of AtoN lights use electric light sources of various types.
+Increasingly, these light sources are powered from renewable energy sources such as solar, wind and wave (see IALA Guideline 1042 on Power Sources for Aids to Navigation).
+Very few countries may still have gas lights, that burn acetylene or propane.
+Consequently, this guideline does not cover this light source technology.

 Optical equipment for lighthouses and beacons are generally proprietary products although, from time to time, lighthouse authorities have developed their own equipment.

-Some electric lamps have been specifically designed for AtoN applications, particularly for smaller beacons that are used in large numbers.
+Some electric lamps have been specifically designed for AtoN applications..
 However, lamps selected from the enormous range of commercial products have also been used or adapted for AtoN equipment.

-Light emitting diode (LED) technology is developing rapidly as an alternative light source, either singly or in arrays.
+Light emitting diode (LED) technology hass developed as the preferred light source, used either singly or in arrays.
 Development of powerful and efficient white LED components is ahead of the development of colour LED components, driven by mass market lighting application needs.

-Some common types of incandescent light sources are shown in Figure 2.
+More detailed information on LEDs is given in ANNEX B.

-Categories of Light Sources
+Introduction to the Categories of Light Sources

 Figure 1 shows the categories of the various light sources that are commonly used in AtoN.
-The light sources that are described in this Guideline are identified by a reference to the sub-sections in which the information is contained.
+The light sources that are described in this Guideline are identified by a reference to the sub-section in which the information is contained.

-For the purposes of this document, the term light source means a user replaceable item that can be replaced at an end-of-life event with a healthy unit in field conditions.
-In case of LED products, such an item may be composed of several modules, up to a complete AtoN light assembly.